using ControlSystems

 Limitations for SISO systems

 For a given system, there may be some inherent limitations of achievable performance.
-However hard we try to design/tune a feedback controller, certain closed-loop performance indicators such as bandwidth, steady-state accuracy, or resonant peaks may have inherent limits.
+However hard we try to design/tune a feedback controller, certain closed-loop performance indicators such as bandwidth, steady-state accuracy, or resonant peaks may have inherent limitations.
 We are going to explore these.
-The motivation is that once we know what is achievable, we do not have to waste time by trying to achieve the impossible.
+The motivation is that once we know what is achievable, we do not have to waste time by chasing the unachievable.

-At first it may look confusing that we are only formulating this problem of learning the limits towards the end of our course, since one view of the whole optimal control theory is that is that it provides a systematic methodology for learning what is possible to achieve.
-Shall we need to know the shortest possible time in which the drone can be brought from one position and orientation to another, we just formulate the minimum-time optimal control problem and solve it.
+At first it may look confusing that we are only formulating this problem of learning the limitations towards the end of our course.
+After all, one view of the optimal control theory is that is that it provides a systematic methodology for learning what is possible to achieve.
+Shall we need to know the shortest possible time in which the quadrotor can fly from one position and orientation to another, we just formulate the minimum-time optimal control problem and solve it.
 Even if at the end of the day we intend to use a different controller – perhaps one supplied commercially with a fixed structure like a PID controller – at least we can assess the suboptimality of such controller by comparing its performance with the optimal one.

 Indeed, this is certainly a fair and practical motivation for studying even those parts of optimal control theory that do not provide very practical controllers, such as the \mu synthesis returning controllers of rather high order even for low-order plants.